AliceHan7/VAE_for_Prediction/README.md

 # VAE_for_Prediction
-Privacy-preserving Machine Learning Prediction via a Variational Autoencoder
+Source code for paper:"Privacy-preserving Machine Learning Prediction via a Variational Autoencoder"